JXHor27/simple_react-js/README.md

 Step 3: Profile page
 - profile image is a default Kucoin logo
 - registered name and email will be shown
+- log out and log in back using same credentials
 - edit and save about me section
 - (hint: editing without save and log out, edited text does not persist)